justinfarrelldev/open-ctp-server/README.md

 This is the Open Call to Power Server project, or Open CTP Server for short.

-This is a fan-developed server for the Call to Power series of games which intends to bring multiplayer to the franchise in a meaningful way (eventually supporting both Call to Power and Call to Power 2).
+This is a fan-developed server for the Call to Power series of games which intends to bring multiplayer to the franchise in a meaningful way (eventually supporting both Call to Power and Call to Power II).

-This project is neither made nor sponsored by Activision.
+This project is **neither made nor sponsored by Activision**.
 See `LICENSE.md` for more details.

 ## Goals

 There are multiple goals this project intends to tackle:
-- Create a proper backend for the Call to Power games series
+- Create a proper backend for the Call to Power game series
-    - Both Call to Power 1 and Call to Power 2
-- Support fan-made frontends (such as the Apolyton Edition and the Spyroviper Edition of the games, or future fan remakes) with minimal requirements
+- Support fan-made frontends (such as the Apolyton Edition and the Spyroviper Edition of the games) with minimal requirements
-    - The server should be accessible and completely usable using cURL or gRPC
+    - The server should be accessible and usable using cURL or gRPC
 - Allow for a vanilla+ experience for the games
     - Obvious bugs should not be preserved
     - Non-vanilla changes (such as tweaking unit health or adding extra units) should NOT be present
         - Feel free to fork this repo and modify it to your heart's content!
-- Players will be able to choose a different username every game (same as base Call to Power multiplayer did)
+- Players will be able to choose a different username every game (the same as the base Call to Power multiplayer did)
     - Players will be able to password-protect their login to each game (so that others cannot join as them)
         - These will be temporary and will only last the duration of the game
         - No actual account will ever be required as this would mean a lot of work client-side for the Apolyton and Spyroviper Editions
 - Additional game modes
     - Long-turn (with customizable turn timers) similar to Freeciv
-    - Simultaneous Turns (where everyone moves during one turn)
+    - Simultaneous Turns (everyone moves during one turn)
     - Hybrid Turns (Simultaneous Turns except for when nations are at war, where they take turns in-sequence)
     - Email game play will not be supported (as this gamemode has since become obsolete)